jarangmandi/TDHelper/README.md

+## 2022.02.08

+Trade Dangerous Helper has a new home!
+Unfortunately Cmdr Austen is no longer able to maintain this wonderful tool and the most recent release was some two and a half years ago, since when Elite: Dangerous has seen many updates.
+Fleet Carriers are new, Odyssey settlements are new, and the underlying tradedangerous program has moved on to support these updates.
+Until now, TDH hasn't.'
+I now, stepping on the shoulders of giants, have taken on the mantle of maintaining it.

+Cmdr JarangMandi

 ## 2018.06.26

 Trade Dangerous Helper has been updated.
 The excellent maddavo plugin stopped working some months ago and Cmdr eyeonus wrote a new plugin that pulls data either from a server mainained by Cmdr Tromador or from the EDDB server as a fallback.
 This new pugin, EDDBlink, allowed TD Helper to work again but not as an integrated system.
 I have, therefore, updated TD Helper, removing all the maddavo plugin calls and substituting the EDDBlink plugin call allowing TD Helper to work again as intended.
 There were a few other bugs that got squished in the process.